patka/cassandra-migration/README.md

 In order to be sure to use the correct name, there is a a public constant in `CassandraMigrationAutoConfiguration` that is called `CQL_SESSION_BEAN_NAME`.
 You can use that when declaring the session bean.

+### Testing in v4
+Since cassandra-unit, the library that was used to start an in memory instance of Cassandra for testing, is not yet released with support for driver version 4, the only option at the moment to run the integration tests is to run them against a running instance on localhost.
+As the tests also test the creation of user defined functions you need to change the configuration parameter `enabled_user_defined_functions` from false to true in the cassandra.yaml config file.

 ## Usage
 Using this library is quite simple.
 Given that you have a configured instance of the